frankstallone/straightforward/src/content/blog/12-content-marketing-best-practices-for-2024.md

 publishDate: 07-30-2024
 description: 'TBD'
 heroImage: '../../assets/blog/2024-content-marketing-best-practices@2x.png'
-alt: 'Man running listening to a podcast'
+alt: '2024 Content Marketing Best Practices'
 ---

 Content marketing is constantly evolving, but 2024 has seen one of the strongest shifts towards genuine connection and usefulness in content in…well…maybe forever.
 The digital landscape is unbelievably crowded, and audiences are craving content that feels authentic and provides value.
 You can’t simply produce stacks of generic content, sit back, and watch the traffic flow in.
 That’s not reality.
 Providing value where you audience is looking for it is what 2024 content marketing is all about.